ohle/todotxt-more/README.md

 * A sync is done by calling `todo.sh issue sync`, in order for this to work you need to have the environment variable `$GITHUB_TOKEN` set to a Github API token.
 * Any github issue that is *assigned to you* and not yet in `todo.txt` or `done.txt` will be added (without prioritisation)
 * The Github repository name is translated to a project name (e.g `proycon/codemeta-harvester` becomes `+codemetaharvester`, punctuation etc is stripped and all is lowercased) and will be shown at the beginning of the task line.
+* The `todo.txt` contains just the issue title, its labels, project, not the body or comments.
+The rofi and fzf extensions offer an easy way to inspect an issue in the browser.
 * If you close a task that is also a github issue via the action menu in rofi/fzf or via `task.sh issue done`, an API call will go out to GitHub to close the issue.
 * Projects may also translate to further projects or contexts, you can customize this in a JSON file and pass the JSON filename in environment variable `$TODO_ISSUE_INFERMAP`.
 Example: